Gaspard II de Coligny: Estates General

 The estates began their deliberations on the packages proposed by the government in December.
 Coligny, in attendance, faced criticism for his recent proposals at the Assembly of Notables, with one delegate rising to say that the king ought to punish those who had presented the petition to him about Protestant rights to worship.
 Coligny, outraged at this attack protested to the king and Catherine, and shortly thereafter the speaker apologised, asserting he had of course, not meant the Admiral.
-The situation at court was much changed from the Guise regime, with Montmorency returning to the centre, and the Guise influence on the wain.
+The situation at court was much changed from the Guise regime, with Montmorency returning to the centre, and the Guise influence on the wane.
 Despite this decline in Guise fortunes, Catherine was not inclined to elevate the Montmorency or Châtillon to the place that they had filled, preferring to balance the various noble houses.

 Growth in influence

-Coligny found himself at the centre of Protestant hopes for the new administration, a new petition being brought through him to Catherine asking for permission for Protestant services to be held in private houses, it would however be rejected.
+Coligny found himself at the centre of Protestant hopes for the new administration, a new petition being brought through him to Catherine asking for permission for Protestant services to be held in private houses.
+It would however be rejected.
 Coligny increased in confidence in his new religion in the coming year, his son being baptised in the Protestant fashion in February 1561.
 Some time early in the year he also appointed a Protestant minister to his household.
 At the same time as he was becoming more openly Protestant, his political fortunes rose with Catherine's regency.
 On 15 March the estates of the Prévóté of Paris were recommending him to be the supervisor of the young king's education.
 In the same month he was admitted into the Conseil des Affairs where royal policy was formulated.